chhuang-one/sqxclib/sqxcapp/templates/migration-create.cpp.txt

-/* This template file is used by sqtoolcpp
+/* This template file is used by sqxcpptool
 // migrations-files.cpp has included below headers.
 #include <SqStorage.h>
 #include <SqMigration.h>